mxxdxxx/FirebrowseR/vignettes/FirebrowseR.md

 ```

 Now we got all patients (1070).
 Here we reduce the number of patients to the once who died.
-We only do this to keep the runtime short, downloading mRNA expression data for a thousand patients would take a lot of time, later on.
+We only do this to keep the run time short, downloading mRNA expression data for a thousand patients would take a lot of time, later on.

 ```r
 brca.Pats = brca.Pats[ which(brca.Pats$vital_status == 1), ]
 ```
-Here we define a vector containing genes known to be differentially expressed in breast cancer and download the mRNA expression data for these genes and our patients.
+Here we define a vector containing genes known to be differential expressed in breast cancer and download the mRNA expression data for these genes and our patients.

 ```r
 diff.Exp.Genes = c("ESR1", "GATA3", "XBP1", "FOXA1", "ERBB2", "GRB7", "EGFR",